bvibber/mandelbrot-shootout/readme.md

 Alas, this is a worst case for PHP 7.3; clocks in around 70 seconds, 56x slower than node.

 PHP 8's JIT compiler, once enabled, can knock it down to about 40 seconds, a mere 32x slower than node. ;)

+## Python

+Python (in its traditional CPython form, tested 3.8.5) fares even worse, at about 8 minutes 45 seconds.
+This is about 7.5x slower than PHP 7.3 and a blazing 420x slower than C, JS, and Java.

+Other JIT-optimized implementations of Python may fare better.